Madalynn-C/github-slideshow/_posts/0000-01-02-Madalynn-C.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to our Madalynn's slide!"
 ---
 This is Madalynn Cannon's slide
+This is Madalynn Cannon's good slide
 Use the right arrow to begin!